Second suspect in Gastonia murder caught in Texas: Police

 GASTONIA, N.C.
-(QUEEN CITY NEWS) — Gastonia Police announced that a Shelby man suspected in a local April murder was discovered in a Texas jail this week.
+(QUEEN CITY NEWS) — Gastonia Police announced that a Shelby man suspected in a local April murder was apprehended in Texas this week.

 Police announced charges against Mackenzie Dalton Roebuck on Friday.
 Roebuck is facing a murder charge in the death of Demallon Lamarea Anthony White, of Gastonia, on April 29.